tomomano/aws-cdk-dojo/s3_lambda_ecs/tutorial/README.md

 ### Building a lambda handler

-Now, let's automate the ECS task initiation by creating a Lambda function.
+Now, let's automate what we did above, i.e. running the ECS task automatically by creating a Lambda function.

-First, prepare environmental variables that we will pass to Lambda:
+First, prepare environmental variables that we will need to pass to Lambda:
 ```python
 on_upload_video_env = {
     "ECS_CLUSTER_NAME": cluster.cluster_name,